 - Fish and other marine animals, including all fish species, squids, mussels, crabs, and lobsters.

-- Dairy, such as milk, cheese, yogurt, and butter.
+- Dairy, such as milk, cheese, yoghurt, and butter.

 - Eggs, such as chicken eggs and caviar.